-If any member of staff is concerned about a child, he or she must inform the DSL.
-The DSL will decide whether the concerns should be raised to Children's Services and if deemed to have met the threshold for a Child Protection Contact Referral to be completed.
-If a Child Protection Contact Referral to Children's Services is made the DSL will discuss the referral with the parents, unless to do so would place the child at further risk of harm.
+If any member of staff is concerned about a child he or she must inform the Designated Safeguarding Lead.
+The Designated Safeguarding Lead will decide whether the concerns should be raised to Children's Services and if deemed to have met the threshold a Child Protection Contact Referral will be completed.
+If a Child Protection referral to Children's Services is made the Designated Safeguarding Lead will discuss the referral with the parents, unless to do so would place the child at further risk of harm.

-While it is the DSL's role to make Child Protection Contact Referrals, any staff member can make a Child Protection Contact Referral to Children's Services if a child is in immediate danger or is at risk of harm (e.g. concern that a family might have plans to carry out FGM, Forced Marriage etc).
+While it is the DSLs role to make Child Protection Contact Referrals, any staff member can make a Child Protection Contact Referral to Children's Services if a child is in immediate danger or is at risk of harm (e.g. concern that a family might have plans to carry out FGM, Forced Marriage etc).
 In these circumstances a Child Protection Contact Referral should be made to Children's Services and/or the Police immediately.
-Where Child Protection Contact Referrals are made by another member of staff, the DSL should be informed as soon as possible.
+Where Child Protection Contact Referrals are made by another member of staff, the Designated Safeguarding Lead should be informed as soon as possible.